Yes, you can embed tuvok in any other app. Basically you just

 >

 > not stable.
 There are slight incompatibilities between versions.
-Followu
+Followu> 2.
+The UI for controlling transfer functions is under-functional.

 > p